rets-mah-ekaj/ml.stanford.andrewng/README.md

 1. *Classification*
 2. *Regression*

 **Classification:** In such problems, we try to predict results in discrete values.
 We try to map input variables to discrete categories.
+Example:
 - Predicting whether the patient's tumor is malignant or benign giving his/her tumor information as input.
 - Predicting whether the house will be sold for more or less than the asking price given the data of real estate market and information about the house.

 **Regression:** In such problems, we try to predict results in continuous values.
 We try to map input variables to continuous functions.
+Example:
 - Predicting age of the person by giving his/her picture as input.
 - Predicting price of a house given the size of house in real estate market as input.

+---

+### **What is Unsupervised Machine Learning?**
+In Unsupervised learning, it allows us to approach problems with little or no knowledge about the result or outcomes.
+We can derive structure from data where we don't necessarily know the effect of the variables.
+Example:

+*There are two types of Unsupervised Machine Learning -*
+1. *Clustering*
+2. *Non-Clustering*

+**Clustering:** It is the process of grouping together similar entities that are related to each other in similar way.
+- In a collection of a million genes, we find a way to automatically group together those genes which are related to each other in terms of either life span, location, roles, etc.

+**Non-Clustering:** It is the process, unlike clustering, rather than grouping together related entities, we transform the data/input to get results.
+- In a party, we need to identify individual voices and music from a mesh of sounds in the party.

 ---